saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-cypress.md

 ## Component Testing

-Cypress Component Test is still in Beta.
-Due to an issue from Cypress, `saucectl` doesn't support Cypress Component Test currently.
+Component Testing is in beta and due to an issue from Cypress, `saucectl` doesn't currently support Component Testing.